top of page

 Millennial parents are breaking the cycle

-Next time you feel “hyper aware” of your performance – it’s an opportunity to recognise that for what it is: old, invalid conditioning.
+Next time you feel “hyper aware” of your performance as a parent – it’s an opportunity to recognise that for what it is: old, invalid conditioning.

-My goal is to treat my kids with respect and kindness regardless of my mood.
+Instead our goal can be something like this: to treat my kids with respect and kindness regardless of my mood.

 I hope you feel like the burden is a little lighter after reading this.
-My hat goes off to all of you who are trying to unlearn bad habits and giving it your best.
-You are doing amazing!!
+My hat goes off to all of you who are giving it your best.
+You are doing amazing and remember our kids don't need us to be perfect!
+They need us to be real.

 Have a great week,